[Virtual Event] The AI Readiness gap: Where infrastructure teams are getting AI wrong

 Key features of Jenkins

-- Pipelines – Users define their workflows in Jenkins pipelines.
+• Pipelines – Jenkins uses an imperative model.
+A pipeline is an ordered list of steps that Jenkins runs in sequence, so running it twice performs the work twice.
 Jenkins offers the option to create pipelines via the web-based graphical user interface (GUI) or describe them using code, providing version control and facilitating complex workflows.

-To get started with Jenkins, look at the Jenkins User Documentation and our article What is Jenkins?
-Key Concepts & Tutorial
+To get started with Jenkins, look at our article What is Jenkins? and the Jenkins tutorial for beginners.

 Both products are prominent tools in the DevOps ecosystem.
 They serve distinct purposes in the software development lifecycle.
 Understanding their key differences is essential for selecting the appropriate tool for your project’s needs.